mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 Being ***X*** the number of Products/Materials to be synchronized on each run.

 The division by ***${page.size}*** is because, by default, Products/Materials are gathered in groups of ${page.size} for each Upsert API Call in the commit step.
-Also consider that this calls are executed repeatedly every polling cycle.
+Also consider that these calls are executed repeatedly every polling cycle.

 For instance if 10 records are fetched from origin instance, then 12 API calls will be made (1 + 10 + 1).